SarahCreager/reading-note/code301/class05.md

 ## React Docs - thinking in React

-### How would you break a mock into a component heirarchy?
+### How would you break a mock into a component hierarchy?

 1).
 Draw boxes around each component and subcomponent and give them meaningful names.